Yuta-Kondo/stochastic_finance_optimizer/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Author

-[Your Name]
-- LinkedIn: [Your LinkedIn Profile]
-- Email: [Your Email]

-## Acknowledgments

-- Modern Portfolio Theory by Harry Markowitz
-- Stochastic Optimization techniques in Finance
-- Python Scientific Computing Stack